eli-techguy/extension_toautosignin/README.md

-Autosign In Program Extension For Google Chrome or Microsoft Edge
+Autosign In Program Extension For Google Chrome, Microsoft Edge and Firefox
 ==================

 ### Description